 You already know lunges are a great way to work a wide variety of muscles in your lower body.
 But mastering proper form is key.

 Bodyweight (or “Air”) Squat (12 reps)

-Like the lunge, the “air” squat is another deceptively simple bodyweight exercise.
+Like the lunge, the “air” squat is another one of those deceptively simple bodyweight exercises.
 The key here is maintaining good form: feet planted shoulder-width apart, eyes straight ahead, and keep your back naturally straight while maintaining a good lumbar curve.